microsoft/surface-duo-sdk-samples/README.md

 ## Get Started

-To learn how to load your app on to emulator, and to use it, see the full documentation at [docs.microsoft.com/dual-screen](https://docs.microsoft.com/dual-screen).
+To learn how to load your app on to emulator, and to use it, see the documentation at [docs.microsoft.com/dual-screen](https://docs.microsoft.com/dual-screen).

 ## Related links